rachelgoff/AwesomeReactNativeProject/README.md

 More info about Expo can be found at https://docs.expo.io/versions/v28.0.0/introduction/installation.

 ## Run the PotteryClient app on iOS using the XCode Simulator
+Running the app this way allows you to develop and test with an insecure (http) server locally or remotely since the simulator does not enforce App Transport Security (ATS).

 Install XCode on your macOS.
 Install react-native-cli on your device and run the app in the simulator.
 ```
 $ npm install -g react-native-cli